Archer's Favorite Things To Do In Austin and The Domain

 The home of SXSW, the Paramount hosts more than 200,000 visitors a year.
-A cultural hub of Austin, visit the theatre for screenings or curated films, live music and of course theatre productions.
+Visit this cultural hub of Austin for screenings or curated films, live music and, of course, theatre productions.

 .
 Jo’s Coffee Shop

-Great food, local coffee, and some of the best people watching in Austin.
-All three location are great but we prefer the original on South Congress.
-While you’re there make sure to take a selfie in front of the iconic “I love you so much” mural
+Jo's has great food, local coffee and some of the best people-watching in Austin.
+All three locations are great, but there's something about the original on South Congress.
+While there, make sure to take a selfie in front of the iconic “I love you so much” mural.

 .
 Voodoo Doughnut

-Serving wacky, creative and over the top doughnuts, this eclectic shop adds to the charm of Sixth Street.
-They serve more traditional doughnuts, but we always recommend springing for the extraordinary.
+Serving wacky, creative and over-the-top doughnuts, this eclectic shop adds to the charm of Sixth Street.
+It serves more-traditional doughnuts, but we always recommend springing for the extraordinary.

 .
 Cow Tipping Creamery

-From a food truck to two separate brick and mortar locations, Cow Tipping Creamery is quickly redefining soft-serve.
-With ever changing menu items, they focus on perfect soft-serve with gourmet toppings and mixes.
+From a food truck to two separate brick-and-mortar locations, Cow Tipping Creamery is quickly redefining soft-serve.
+With ever-changing menu items, it focuses on perfect soft-serve with gourmet toppings and mixes.

 .
 Amy’s Ice Cream

 An Austin institution, Amy's has been scooping up happiness since 1984.
-Made famous for their Mexican vanilla flavor, there is no better way to cool off on a hot Texas day than with Amy's.
+Made famous for its Mexican Vanilla flavor, there's no better way to cool off on a hot Texas day than with Amy's.

 This ultraluxe, chic boutique specializes in urban, bohemian women's apparel — a must visit for anyone wanting to channel an authentically Austin vibe.

-Offering carefully edited home accent and décor pieces.
-The objects you’ll find are beautiful but functional, all at a reasonable price.
+Spartan offers carefully edited home accent and décor pieces.
+The objects you’ll find are beautiful but functional, and all at a reasonable price.

 .
 Outdoor Voices

-Bringing the attention and care of high fashion to active wear.
-The quality and fit of Outdoor Voices is perfect for athletileisure, grueling workouts, or just binge watching Netflix.
+Outdoor Voices brings the attention and care of high fashion to active wear.
+The quality and fit is perfect for athletileisure, grueling workouts or just binge-watching Netflix.